Flagellum: Bundling

 Bundling is a phenomenon in multi-flagellated cells where flagella cluster together and rotate in a synchronized manner to facilitate movement.
 These flagella, characterized by their left-handed helical structure, align and spin as a unit when their molecular rotors turn counterclockwise, driving the cell forward through its environment.
 When the rotors reverse to a clockwise direction, the flagella unravel from the bundle, disrupting their coordinated motion.
 This unraveling triggers a behavior known as tumbling, where the cell ceases its forward trajectory and instead twitches or jiggles in place.
 Tumbling results in a random reorientation of the cell, effectively changing the direction of its subsequent forward swimming.
 This process is critical for bacteria like Escherichia coli, enabling them to navigate complex environments by alternating between directed swimming and random reorientation.
 The mechanism of bundling and tumbling highlights the intricate motility strategies of microorganisms, allowing them to respond to environmental stimuli.
 This behavior is well-studied in bacterial chemotaxis, where cells adjust their path toward favorable conditions.

-It is not known which stimuli drive the switch between bundling and tumbling, but the motor is highly adaptive to different signals.
 In the model describing chemotaxis ("movement on purpose") the clockwise rotation of a flagellum is suppressed by chemical compounds favorable to the cell (e.g. food).
 When moving in a favorable direction, the concentration of such chemical attractants increases and therefore tumbles are continually suppressed, allowing forward motion; likewise, when the cell's direction of motion is unfavorable (e.g., away from a chemical attractant), tumbles are no longer suppressed and occur much more often, with the chance that the cell will be thus reoriented in the correct direction.

 Even if all flagella would rotate clockwise, however, they often cannot form a bundle due to geometrical and hydrodynamic reasons.

+Molecular mechanism of rotational switching

+The flagellar motor is made entirely of proteins.
+The stator is the torque-generating unit and is a proton-powered rotary motor that drives the main bacterial flagellar motor.
+From the stator, the rotation of the MotA5 pentamer around the MotB2 dimer is anchored like a gear wheel to the cell wall which is directly coupled to C-ring rotation and, therefore, acts as a force generator by interacting with the C-ring of the rotor.
+As the C-ring can rotate bi-directionally, while the stator complexes themselves rotate unidirectionally, the C-ring must undergo internal rearrangement.
+During this rearrangement, the C-ring does not break down and rebuild, instead protein domains undergo coordinated conformational changes.